 very much to present [those reasoning methods], but sadly, I don’t

-.
+believe they exist.
 So, instead, this paper will tell you about Cyc, the

 massive knowledge bas project that we’ve been working on at MCC for